-It is of the utmost importance that when employer’s implement new workplace policies, that they provide sufficient notification of these changes to their employees.
-The reason for this is twofold.
-Firstly, that employee’s are aware of the new requirements and can implement them in their day to day work; and secondly, in the absence of such notification, an employee can raise their ignorance of a workplace policy as an objection to termination.
+It is of the utmost importance that employees are informed of workplace policy changes when employer’s implement new policies.
+There are two reasons why sufficient notification is important.
+Firstly, employees are aware of the new requirements and can implement them in their day to day work; and secondly, in the absence of such notification, an employee can raise their ignorance of a workplace policy as an objection to termination.

 Mr Perry was employed as a bus driver for Hillsbus.
 On 21 October 2015, a passenger complained that they had seen Mr Perry touching his phone on two separate occasions.

-Hillsbus subsequently suspended Mr Perry citing that his performance fell short of the standards expected by the company.
+Following this, Mr Perry was suspended by Hillsbus who cited that his performance fell short of the standards expected by the company.
 Hillsbus referred to the Road Rules 2014 (NSW) which prohibits the use of mobile phones, including listening to music whilst operating a vehicle.
 In addition, the Hillsbus Drivers Guide and Policy prohibited bus drivers from using mobile phones or similar device whilst operating a bus.

 Mr Perry represented himself before the commission, alleging that his dismissal was unfair and sought to be reinstated to his position.

-At the hearing, Mr Perry explained that he was listening to music on an old mobile phone that had no sim-card.
-Therefore he tried to argue that he was not in breach of the policy because he was not using a working mobile phone.
+According to Mr Perry he was listening to music on an old mobile phone that had no sim-card and he argued that he was not in breach of the policy because he was not using a working mobile phone.